Pablo-Restrepo/WhatsApp-Bot/README.md

    ```

 2. Scan the QR code with your mobile device using WhatsApp to access WhatsApp Web.

-3. Send a photo to the bot.

-4. The bot will process the photo and send you a sticker generated from it.

 ## License
 This project is licensed under the GNU General Public License v2.0.
 See the `LICENSE` file for more details.